Last Updated on

 Sweet Potatoes – Just one ½ cup serving of candied sweet potatoes has about 300 calories.
 The brown sugar and marshmallows add tons of sugar to an otherwise fat-fighting friendly sweet potato.
 Serve baked sweet potatoes instead and give your guests the option to add their own brown sugar and other toppings to taste.
 A ½ cup of baked sweet potato will save you over 150 calories per serving.

 Green Bean Casserole – One 1/2-cup serving typically contains 120 calories, 8 grams of fat and 550 milligrams of sodium.
 Use low-sodium or reduced-fat varieties of cream of mushroom (or cream of celery) soup.
 You’ll save 120 calories and 16 grams of fat by using the reduced-fat version.
 Dilute the soup with bone broth, to cut calories without sacrificing flavor.

 If you’re baking, use your favorite natural, calorie-free sugar substitute, like stevia or monk fruit instead of sugar.
 Measure it the same way you would regular sugar to save 440 calories for every 1/2 cup of sugar you substitute.
 Pumpkin pie has about 245 calories and 13 fat grams a slice.
 Indulge by eating the filling and leaving the crust and whipped cream behind.
 You’ll shave approximately 112 calories and 7.5 grams of fat off if you skip the crust and cream.

 Tip 6) Drink Bone Broth or Collagen

 All of that gluten, dairy, sugar, and booze can irritate your intestinal tract.
-Collagen helps heal your digestive tract and prevents leaky gut and joint pain.
+Collagen will help heal your digestive tract lining and reduce inflammation.
 You can make your own collagen-rich bone broth with the leftover bones from your feast to sip on it all week long.